DoTheEvo/selfhosted-apps-docker/nextcloud/readme.md

 #### Create a backup script

-Placed inside `nextcloud` directory on the host.
+Placed inside `~/docker/nextcloud/` directory on the host.

 `nextcloud-backup-script.sh`
 ```bash